 The retail price of Xarelto will vary by healthcare plan.
 Your pharmacist or insurance provider will be able to calculate your copay with your current insurance.
 Contact them to understand what you will need to pay for Xarelto with insurance.

 How much does Xarelto cost without insurance?

 Xarelto cash prices without insurance coverage will vary depending on whether you buy the oral kit or the oral tablets.
 If you buy the oral tablets, prices will also vary depending on the pack size you buy.
 Prices can also vary by retailer.
 As a guide, a pack of 30, 20 mg Xarelto tablets will cost around $620.

 What is Xarelto?

-Xarelto is a medication prescribed to adults.
-It’s used to reduce the chance of blood clots happening and to reduce the risk of coronary heart disease and peripheral artery disease.
+Xarelto (rivaroxaban) is an FDA-approved prescription blood thinner (anticoagulant) medication used to treat deep vein thrombosis (DVT) and pulmonary embolism (PE).
+It’s used to reduce the risk of DVT and PE recurring.
+Xarelto belongs to a class of medications called Factor Xa inhibitors which reduce the chance of blood clots happening and also reduce the risk of coronary heart disease and peripheral artery disease.

 It’s prescribed specifically to:

 - Reduce the chances of a blood clot forming in people who have a condition called atrial fibrillation (if it’s not caused by a heart valve problem)